Grown primarily for their silvery-green foliage, Artemisia plants make excellent contrast plants in the garden.

 Popular Artemisia Varieties for the Garden

-- Artemisia ludoviciana ‘Valerie Finnis’
+- Artemisia ludoviciana ‘Valerie Finnis’ – grown for its striking silver-grey leaves and vigorous habit.

-- Artemisia vulgaris ‘Oriental Limelight’ – valued for its yellow-variegated foliage and ground-covering habit
+- Artemisia vulgaris ‘Oriental Limelight’ – valued for its yellow-variegated foliage and ground-covering habit.

 Artemisia canescens